 Mediation can be held remotely or in person and is conducted by a trained mediator.
 This is often, but not always, a family lawyer.
 Mediation enables discussions about issues that arise in relation to family breakdown, whether the couple is unmarried, married, in a civil partnership and whether or not they have children.

 Some mediators are trained to also be able to involve any children in discussions, if it is age-appropriate to do so, to ensure their wishes and feelings are heard.
+It is also possible to have hybrid-mediation, where the individuals have their lawyers present as well.

 Mediation helps separating couples keep control over the decisions relating to their family and enables them to make decisions together.
 Keeping discussions open can also help to keep communication flowing.
 This is particularly important where there are children, to promote and encourage a healthy co-parenting relationship.